Professor Marie Kinsey

 BA (University College London), Senate Award Fellow

-Marie has been teaching broadcast journalism since 1995 and joined the department in September 2001 as course leader for MA Broadcast Journalism.
+Marie started teaching broadcast journalism since 1995 and joined the department in September 2001 as course leader for MA Broadcast Journalism.
 Her teaching gets students to do journalism, to go out and find stories and turn them into great radio, television and online items, but to reflect upon and analyse how journalism works in a multimedia world.
+She retired at the end of 2019, becoming Emeritus Professor and joining the department's Advisory Board.
+Marie is also a Principal Fellow of the Higher Education Academy (PFHEA) and is continuing as a University Public Orator, writing and presenting citations for honorary graduands.

 Marie first stepped into a newsroom as a junior reporter on the Peterborough Evening Telegraph in 1975 after training at what was then Richmond College, Sheffield.
 She qualified as a senior in 1977 and landed a first job in radio at BRMB in Birmingham in 1979, reporting and presenting bulletins.
 In 1982 she moved to London to freelance while taking a degree in philosophy and economics, and worked at Independent Radio News, LBC, BBC Radio London and Capital Radio.
 Straight after completing the course she became Deputy Financial Editor at IRN/LBC and spent the next fifteen years covering business, finance and economics and winning a Wincott Award for Excellence in Financial Journalism along the way in 1989.